-Have you ever wondered how to effectively stop foreclosures?
-In 2020 the methods are entirely different than what they were in 2010.
-There is no tax forgiveness if the home goes back.
-Tenants are no longer protected.
-Mortgage companies are not required to accept mortgage modification applications.
+Do you want to know how to effectively stop foreclosures?
+To begin, in 2020 the methods are entirely different than what they were in 2010.
+For instance, now there is no tax forgiveness if the home goes back.
+Additionally, there is no longer protection for tenants.
+Finally, there are no requirements for mortgage companies to accept mortgage modification applications.

 Avoiding foreclosures starts with preparation and financial planning.
 There are always unexpected circumstances that can put your home at risk.
 If this were to happen, it is essential to have a back-up plan and be well informed on how to effectively avoid foreclosure and keep your credit rating healthy.

 It is best to work with a foreclosure expert to make sure you understand the benefits and drawbacks of each approach.
-In cases where you want to delay the foreclosure to find another place to live you may need a foreclosure defense lawyer to file an answer, discovery and do medication which will delay the process.
-If you are not fully aware of the situation and your options you make mistakes which will cost you.
-There are also foreclosure scams you need to avoid.
+In cases where you want to delay the foreclosure to find another place to live you may need a foreclosure defense lawyer to file an answer, discovery, and do medication which will delay the process.
+If you are not fully aware of the situation and your options, then you will make mistakes that will cost you.
+Also, there are also foreclosure scams you need to avoid.

-A deed in lieu simply means that the lender agrees for you to transfer assign the deed back them.
-A short sale means the lender will accept less than what is owed but probably more than what the lender would get at auction from a buyer.
+A deed in lieu simply means that the lender agrees for you to assign the deed back them.
+A short sale also means the lender will accept less than what is owed but probably more than what the lender would get at auction from a buyer.
 In such circumstances, the sale is called a short sale.
 In most cases, the homeowner can negotiate with the lender to be free of his remaining debt once the house is sold to new buyers.

 It is essential to understand the sooner you contact your lender, the better chance you have of avoiding foreclosure.
 If possible, try to let them know your financial difficulty before you are late with payments.
 This way, you have a better chance of understanding and opportunity to reach a mutually beneficial agreement.